HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/hack-agenda.md

 * Intro to Oversikt over kommunale tjenester API (OKT API) and approaches for making FHIR API from existing services (Adam)
 * Intro to terminology API and demo of nordic terminology server (Mattias?)
 * Write and publish documentation of FHIR API's by publishing a FHIR IG (Thomas/Espen)

+##### Introduction to FHIR

+Intro to FHIR, IG and FHIR RESTful can be given on demand.
+Please review the [HL7 FHIR video resources](https://hl7norway.github.io/FHIR-hackathon-2025/currentbuild/index.html#preparations-for-participants)